Interactions of Grid-Forming Power Converters and Synchronous Machines: Summary and Further Work

 \section{Summary and Further Work}

 In this paper we provided an extensive review of different grid-forming control techniques.
-Subsequently, we used the IEEE 9-bus system to compare the performance of different techniques and their interaction with synchronous machines.
-First, we showed that replacing synchronous machines with GFCs improves frequency stability metrics compared to the original all-machine system.
-Next, simulating a large load disturbance we showed that some GFCs become unstable when the DC source current is limited for a prolonged time.
-In contrast, matching control exhibits a change in operating mode from grid-forming to constant current source mode and remains stable.
-We investigated the behavior of GFCs in response to the loss of a synchronous machine and highlighted a potentially destabilizing interaction between the fast synchronization of GFCs and the slow response of SMs.
-We emphasize that the impact of the DC dynamics on system stability needs to be studied using more detailed DC energy source models.
-Furthermore, investigating model reduction techniques for large-scale grid-forming converter systems is an interesting yet not thoroughly studied aspect of the problem.
-Lastly, future work will analyze the switching behavior of matching control and blending of the different control strategies into a controller that achieves their complementary benefits.
+Subsequently, we used the IEEE 9-bus test system incorporating high-fidelity GFC and SM models to compare the performance of different control techniques and their interaction with SM.
+Our case studies revealed that 1) integrating GFCs improves the frequency stability metrics compared to the baseline all-SMs system, 2) under a sufficiently large load disturbance some control techniques become unstable when the dc source current is limited for a prolonged time, 3) in contrast, matching control exhibits a change in operating mode from grid-forming to constant current source and remains stable, 4) we explored the impact of the ac current limitation and proposed a solution to stabilize the grid-forming controls, and 5) we investigated the behavior of GFCs in response to the loss of a SM and highlighted a potentially destabilizing interaction between the fast synchronization of GFCs and the slow response of SMs.
+Moreover, we provided a qualitative analysis of the aforementioned results.
+Topics for our future works include investigating 1) further exploration of the impact of ac current limitation scheme for the GFCs, 2) the seamless transition between grid-forming and grid-following operation, 3) further theoretical analysis of the results observed in the case studies and 4) blending of the different control strategies into a controller that achieves their complementary benefits. \appendices